cyfocube/OladimejiShodipe/README.md

 ## 📋 About

-This is a comprehensive academic portfolio website designed to showcase Dr. Olatunji Shobande's professional achievements, research contributions, and academic services.
+This is a comprehensive academic portfolio website designed to showcase Dr. Oladimeji Shodipe's professional achievements, research contributions, and academic services.
 The website features a modern, responsive design with interactive elements and professional styling.

-## 👨‍🎓 About Dr. Olatunji Shobande
+## 👨‍🎓 About Dr. Oladimeji Shodipe

-Dr. Olatunji Shobande is an Assistant Professor of Economics at Hartwick College.
+Dr. Oladimeji Shodipe is an Assistant Professor of Economics at Hartwick College.
 His research examines the interdependence of energy economics, climate finance, renewable transitions, and sustainability, drawing upon advanced expertise in macroeconomic modelling, econometrics, and public policy.

 ## 🚀 Features